vtexdocs/help-center-content/docs/announcements/en/erp-integration-guides-have-a-new-home.md

 author: 56yU9Wz6mLwmzo82TjgAHy
 slug: erp-integration-guides-have-a-new-home
 legacySlug: integration-guide-for-erps-orders, integration-guide-for-erps-express-catalog, integration-guide-for-erps-full-catalog, integration-guide-for-erps-catalog-architecture, integration-interfaces
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: This documentation was recently updated and is available in our Developer Portal.
+announcementSynopsisEN: 'This documentation was recently updated and is available in our Developer Portal.'
 ---

 As part of our ongoing effort of developer documentation migration to our Developer Portal, we have recently created a new [ERP integration guide](https://developers.vtex.com/docs/guides/erp-integration-guide) detailing how to use our API endpoints to: